akzmuk/chordgen/README.md

 3. Build the Docker Image (It may take a while): `docker build -t chordgen .`
 4. Start the Docker Container: `docker run -d --name chordgen_ -p 80:80 chordgen`
 5. Check the API docs: http://127.0.0.1/docs

-Notice!
-All availible chords can be found in ./app/chord_vocab.txt, use them to define your seed.

 ## Reference